How to Use ES Module

 Summary

-This document details how to write and refactor code in the cloud functions Node.js environment to adapt to the ES Module specification, covering two main scenarios:
+This document details how to write and refactor code in the Node.js environment of cloud functions to adapt to the ES Module specification.
+It primarily covers two scenarios:

 entry.mjsinindex.js.